-The closing of home buying transaction is a daunting phase for many sellers.
+The closing of the home buying transaction is a daunting phase for many sellers.
 After all, it involves a lot of vital points to remember.
 And because you want to have a smooth sailing process without missing anything, you should keep a closing checklist as a guide.
 It can help you remember all the vital factors about the house, about the documents and the important processes to accomplish before closing.

 The Closing Checklist for a Smoother Process